fedorenchik/PlanetVim/docs/ACCEPTANCE.md

 Windows GUI acceptance run is still required.

 Before a public release, require successful hosted minimum/current Linux and native Windows jobs, a native Windows GUI acceptance run, resolution of the 22 upstream evidence items in [LICENSE_REVIEW.md](LICENSE_REVIEW.md), and live acceptance for any external SDK/target workflow advertised as fully validated.
 Keep those limitations visible in release notes.
 No public tag, push, or release publication is claimed by this local record.

+## Native GTK tab menus — 2026-09-17

+The optional Linux helper (runtime commit `a9ec89fa5`) was exercised with GTK3 GVim **9.2.1011** and the current minimum **9.1.0016**, using private Xvfb displays.
+Real mouse acceptance covers inactive-tab targeting, native drag/reorder identity, actual GTK menu selection, Insert/Visual/Select/terminal path copying, command-line fallback, on/off/reconnect, and lazy loading of the menu builder.
+Vim fixtures cover reordered/stale actions, shared-buffer duplication, close cancellation, recovery, relative moves on both Vim versions, and missing/incompatible helper fallback.
+Installer fixtures cover ownership, update, opt-out, uninstall and symlink rejection.
+The C build passes `-Wall -Wextra -Werror` and retains ELF `NODELETE`.

+The full current-GVim regression suite passed **89/92 files**, with three debugpy fixtures explicitly skipped because the adapter was unavailable.
+The Python suite completed **112 tests with two skips**: an unavailable optional template dependency and the separately run opt-in native mouse test.
+Focused minimum-Vim menu, Vim9 compilation, help, session and editor-popup checks passed.
+These results extend the historical records above; they do not claim a new full minimum-version or Windows acceptance run.
+Native Wayland, HiDPI and overflow tab layouts still need desktop acceptance.

+An alternating helper-on/off benchmark used five warm samples each after one excluded warmup per setting, a shared menu-hint cache, fresh GVim processes and private Xvfb.
+Median first-screen time was **1.388 seconds enabled** versus **1.386 seconds disabled**, within sample variation (enabled 1.361–1.456 seconds;
+disabled 1.365–1.427 seconds).
+This run does not demonstrate the earlier 1.0-second startup target.
+The local raw samples are in `/tmp/planetvim-native-tabs/startup-comparison.json`; the measurement uses `scripts/benchmark.py` with only `g:PV_native_tabs` varied.